andyfischer/circa/docs/technical/object_model.md

 Returns whether the given values are equal.
 The right-hand-side value might be of a different type, so this function should check the types.

-If this function isn't implemented, the default behavior is: when the values have the same type, do a shallow comparison of `value_data`, and if they have different types, always return false.
+If this function isn't implemented, the default behavior is: when the values have the same type, do a shallow comparison of `value_data`.
+If they have different types, return false.

 ## cast ##

 Attempt to convert a value of this type to a value of a different type.
 The type can assume that this will only be called if valueFitsType or staticTypeQuery have indicated that this cast is possible.

 If this function isn't implemented, the default behavior is to do a copy()